 When it comes to understanding the efficiency of one boiler to the next, many things need to be considered.
 Annual gas bills for a typical household usually add up to around £750 to £1,000.
 Everything from your boiler’s age to the quality of its design and brand such as Viessmann or Ariston has just as much of an effect.

 However, consider the fact that the condensing boilers we now have available to us in this day and age boast an efficiency of around 89-94%.
 Many older boilers in the UK have become so worn down that they only have an efficiency of around 60%.
 That means that around 40% of the total energy used by these older boilers gets completely wasted, so it makes sense to learn more about how these ratings are defined.

 As a domestic appliance, boilers adhere to an efficiency rating based on letters A-G of the alphabet.
 Modern boilers now have to have an efficiency rating of A (90% and above) and must be clearly stated.
 The following guideline shows the requirements for each efficiency rating:

 Based on these percentages, it’s easy to see how boilers from different decades might fare against each other.
-For example, a non-condensing boiler that’s been in a property for over 25 years will only be about 60% efficient, which at that point will just be bleeding money out your wallet.
+For example, a 25 year old non-condensing boiler will only be about 60% efficient.
+At that point, you’ll just be bleeding money out your wallet.

 How can a new boiler save me money?

-According to the Energy Saving Trust, by replacing your current boiler with an A-rated replacement, you can save around £340 per year on your annual energy bills.
+According to the Energy Saving Trust, you’ll save around £340 on your annual energy bills when getting an A-rated boiler.
 Not only this, but you’ll also enjoy the benefits of long term security and comfort.
 It’s a win-win situation!